Termini Station (film)

-Termini Station is a 1989 Canadian drama film directed by Allan King and written by Colleen Murphy.
+Termini Station is a 1989 Canadian drama film directed by Allan King and written by his wife Colleen Murphy, based on her play All Other Destinations Are Cancelled.

 The film stars Colleen Dewhurst and Megan Follows as Molly and Micheline Dushane, a mother and daughter living in a small Northern Ontario town.
 Molly is an alcoholic, which creates tension between her and Micheline, while Micheline is a retail clerk and part-time prostitute who dreams of escaping her stifling small-town existence.
 The film's cast also includes Gordon Clapp and Debra McGrath as Molly's son and daughter-in-law, as well as Gordon Pinsent in flashbacks as Molly's deceased husband and Micheline's father, who unsuccessfully attempted to kill Micheline before committing suicide.

 Termini Station was filmed on location in Kirkland Lake, Ontario.
+Its investors included Telefilm Canada and the Ontario Film Development Company.

 Distribution

 The film premiered at the 1989 Toronto International Film Festival in September 1989.
 Its second screening was at the inaugural Cinéfest Sudbury International Film Festival two weeks later.